chudongyu/vim-header-appender/README.md

  **`:Header`**  - You can use this to add or update the file header.

 ------------------------------------------------------------------
-Not that please always leave the original "filename" and "modified" lines unchanged in the first 10 rows if you configure the lines manually.
-Or the update feature won't function well.
+Note that please always leave the original "filename" and "modified" lines unchanged in the first 10 rows if you configure the lines manually.

 Configure:
 ----------